-In 2001 the city of Fargo designated a TIF district for development of land bordered by Interstate Highway 94, Interstate Highway 29, 45th Street, and 32nd Avenue South.
-The property in question is located in the city of Fargo but within the West Fargo School District.
-West Fargo School District officials were very upset with the decision of the city of Fargo (see attached The Forum newspaper article).
-The reason for their frustration was that development of the property in question would generate no new property tax revenue for the West Fargo School District but the additional residential property would increase the number of students to be educated by the West Fargo School District.
+In 2001 the City of Fargo designated a TIF district for development of land bordered by Interstate Highway 94, Interstate Highway 29, 45th Street, and 32^{na} Avenue South.
+The property in question is located in the City of Fargo but within the West Fargo School District.
+West Fargo School District officials were unhappy with the decision of the City of Fargo attached The Forum newspaper article (see (Appendix A)).
+The reason for their frustration was that development of the property in question would generate no new property tax revenue for the West Fargo School District, but the additional residential property would increase the number of students to be educated by the West Fargo School District.

 The property in question in Fargo was predominately open land area previously used only for agricultural purposes.
 The Fargo City Commission apparently concluded that open land could be considered a "blighted area" under the TIF financing laws.
-Senator Judy Lee of West Fargo took exception to the decision of the Fargo City Commission and introduced Senate Bill No. 2165 (2003) to amend the definition of "blighted area" in Section 40-58-01.1 to add language stating that "blighted area" does not include predominately open land area that has been developed only for agricultural purposes.
+The decision of the Fargo City Commission led to introduction of 2003 Senate Bill No. 2165 (Appendix B) to amend the definition of "blighted area" in Section 40-58-01.1 to add language stating that "blighted area" does not include predominately open land area that has been developed only for agricultural purposes.
 The bill also would have required establishment of a joint review board to review city creation of a development or renewal area.
 The joint review board would have consisted of one representative from the governing body of each city, county, school district, and other political subdivision with taxing authority over the property in question.
 The bill failed to pass.

 The question of whether "blighted area" for purposes of TIF can be considered to include agricultural property appears to be a matter of opinion.
 Governing bodies and city attorneys in some cities in the country have taken a very expansive view of what kind of property may constitute a TIF district.
-Other city governing bodies and attorneys have taken a narrower view of what constitutes a blighted area.
+Other city governing bodies and attorneys have taken a more narrow view of what constitutes a blighted area.
 The North Dakota Legislative Assembly had an opportunity in 2003 to exclude open land used for agricultural purposes from TIF district development but did not enact the legislation.